DeSantis asks that judge be disqualified from Disney’s free speech lawsuit

 In response, the Republican-controlled Florida Legislature passed legislation allowing the DeSantis-appointed board to repeal those agreements and made the theme park resort’s monorail system subject to state inspection, when it previously had been done in-house.

-Disney filed the First Amendment lawsuit against DeSantis and Disney-appointed board last month in federal court in Tallahassee, and it landed in Walker’s court.
-The Disney-appointed board earlier this month sued Disney in state court in Orlando seeking to void the deals the company made with the previous board.
+Disney filed the First Amendment lawsuit against the Florida governor and the DeSantis-appointed board last month in federal court in Tallahassee, and it landed in Walker’s court.
+The DeSantis-appointed board earlier this month sued Disney in state court in Orlando seeking to void the deals the company made with the previous board.

 The creation of Disney’s self-governing district by the Florida Legislature was instrumental in the company’s decision in the 1960s to build near Orlando.
 Disney told the state at the time that it planned to build a futuristic city that would include a transit system and urban planning innovations, so the company needed autonomy.
 The futuristic city never materialized, however, and instead morphed into a second theme park that opened in 1982.

-Note: This story has been corrected to reflect that Disney filed the First Amendment lawsuit against the Florida governor and the DeSantis-appointed board, not a Disney-appointed board; and that the DeSantis-appointed board, not a Disney-appointed board, earlier this month sued Disney in state court in Orlando.